-CyberPoint Labs is our industrial research and development activity—advancing the discipline of cyber security by attacking and solving the hard problems of the field.
-It performs cutting-edge research in cyber security, develops new technologies and product prototypes, invents new tools for our customers, and focuses our relationship with research universities.
-(Our principal university research partner is the University of Maryland.)
+CyberPoint Research & Development is an industrial research and development activity—advancing the discipline of cyber security by attacking and solving the hard problems of the field.
+We perform cutting-edge research in cyber security, develops new technologies and product prototypes, invents new tools and techniques, and coordinates with academic and open source researchers.

-The research efforts of CyberPoint Labs have led to the development of a number of new products and technologies offered by CyberPoint.
+The research efforts of Research & Development have led to the development of a number of new products, patents, and technologies offered by CyberPoint.

 Similarity Search and Malware Prioritization: a patented contribution to a faster and more efficient way of processing files to detect malware.
 By comparing unknown samples with known malware, our process enables analysts to determine swiftly which pieces of potentially malicious code should be given priority for further analysis and, if necessary, reverse engineering.